Chocolate truffles are one of the temptations I can not resist to.

 Maybe it’s their shape or maybe the charm of the name that recalls Langhe and Piedmont, I don’t know but I have not found a plausible explanation.

-Yet they are nothing but chocolates, chocolate and fresh cream balls made with a ganache and the rolled in cocoa powder… so why all this this frenzy?
+Yet they are nothing but chocolates, chocolate and fresh cream balls made with a ganache and then rolled in cocoa powder… so why all this frenzy?

 But apart from these Hamlet questions, today we will make super delicious chocolate truffles.
-And you know what is the secret to make the ultimate chocolate truffles?
+And you know what is the secret to making the ultimate chocolate truffles?

-Aside of a basic chocolate truffle recipe, we will provide you some variations on the theme.
+Aside from a basic chocolate truffle recipe, we will provide you some variations on the theme.

 For this recipe we used Ardbeg 10 years: its extremely smoky and maritime flavor has proved to be the most suitable and consistent to exalt these mini chocolate grenades.